Chateau Chinon, Loire Valley

 Visiting the Chateau de Chinon

-Beyond the central part of the castle we reach the Coudray Fort.
-The tower here was used as a prison and in the tower you can see the graffiti that was carved in the stone walls by Templar knights awaiting their executions, after the templars were suppressed in the early 14th century.
+Beyond the central part of the castle you reach the Coudray Fort, which also has three towers.
+The main tower here was used as a prison and in the tower you can see the graffiti that was carved in the stone walls by Templar knights awaiting their executions, after the templars were suppressed in the early 14th century.

 Map of Chateau Chinon and places to visit